 If you select the New Universal Login Experience, you can also configure the favicon URL and a custom font URL using the Branding API.

-Embedded Login is the scenario in which users login directly in your application, and credentials are transmitted to the Auth0 server.
-There are security concerns with this approach, particularly if you do not use the Custom Domains feature at Auth0, as this potentially opens your application up to cross-origin authentication issues.
-If you need to implement embedded login, you need to have a custom domain set up, so that this can be mitigated.
+Embedded Login refers to implementations where users log in on a page hosted by your application, and credentials are sent to Auth0.
+There are security concerns with this approach since login and authentication take place on the different domains.
+If you need to implement Embedded Login, you need to have a custom domain set up, so that this can be mitigated.
 You can then use one of our libraries (Such as the Lock Widget or auth0.js SDK) to implement login in your application, or do it via our API.